gds-operations/vcloud-tools/README.md

 Required set-up
 ===============

+## Credentials

 VCloud-tools is based around [fog].
+To use it you'll need to give it credentials that allow it to talk to a VMware environment.
+Fog offers two ways to do this.

+### 1. Create a `.fog` file containing your credentials

-To use it you need a `.fog` file in your home directory.
+To use this method, you need a `.fog` file in your home directory.

 For example: